 New York State Office of Children and Family Services (OCFS) provides support for people and organizations that are interested in starting child care programs in their communities.
 The information and the links provided on this page will be helpful and informative for individuals working in the child care field.

-JLCP is offering quality improvement grants to Registered and Licensed child care providers or programs in Jefferson and Lewis Counties.
+JLCP offers quality improvement grants to Registered and Licensed child care providers or programs in Jefferson and Lewis Counties.
 This grant begins with an assessment of your program to identify areas of need.
 To learn more please call 315.782.4900 ext 239 or download an application.

 National Association of Family Child Care (NAFCC) sponsors the only nationally recognized accreditation system designed specifically for family child care providers.